kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 # Chapter X: UIKit Dynamics

-iOS applications essentially live in the hands of the people using them.
+iOS applications live in the hands of the people using them.
 Until somebody taps, swipes and enjoys your work, it sits in suspended animation on a device.
-It's safe to say that as users, we've come to expect our mobile apps to react to our touch and to provide some semblance of "realness".
+Users have come to expect our mobile apps to react to touch and to provide some semblance of "realness".
 Your app's success depends in part on how much the user enjoys its responsiveness.

 iOS 7 introduced the idea of flatness in user interfaces rather than the heavily skeuomorphic concepts we previously experienced.
-Instead of heavy interfaces, we can help forge facilitate the users bonding with our apps through the use of animations and reactions to touch that mirror real-world physics.
+Instead of heavy interfaces, users bond with apps through animations and reactions to touch that mirror real-world physics.

-__UIKit Dynamics__ was designed to give you a simplistic set of tools to provide the physical experiences in your animations and view interactions.
-It's a 2D physics-inspired animation system designed with a convenient API.
+__UIKit Dynamics__ is a 2D physics-inspired animation system designed with a high-level API, allowing you to simulate the physical experiences in your animations and view interactions.
 Originally introduced in iOS 7, UIKit Dynamics saw very few changes in iOS 8.

 iOS 9 is a different matter.
 With this update we get a bunch of exciting new things like gravity and magnetic fields, non-rectangular collision bounds and additional attachment behaviors.

 > **Note**: This chapter will primarily focus on the new features in UIKit Dynamics for iOS 9.
-Check out *iOS 7 by Tutorials* for a full introduction to the original APIs.
+Check out chapter 2, "UIKit Dynamics and Motion Effects" of iOS 7 by Tutorials for a full introduction to the original APIs.
-[FPE TODO: Can you cite the chapter(s) with this format pretty please?
-Format: Chapter X, "Doing cool stuff with UI Kit" of iOS 7 by Tutorials]

 ## Getting started
-UIKit Dynamics is definitely a framework you have to learn by doing.
+UIKit Dynamics is definitely a technology you have to learn through playing.
 Make sure you're using an Xcode Playground to follow along and watch the changes live!

 ### Create the playground